Updated: Jun 12

 Despite these figures proving that it does help to style your home, many people have the attitude of why spend money on a house, we aren't going to be living in?
 Well it is as simple as this: A staged home will help a potential buyer see your home as their own, therefore increasing their desire to pay for it.

 It doesn't have to cost a fortune to stage or style your home.
 The biggest way to make an impact would be to tackle the kitchen or bathrooms.
-A lick of fresh paint, clean flooring, wall coverings and accessories (inc flowers/plants) is all that is necessary.
+A lick of fresh paint, clean flooring, wall coverings and accessories (inc flowers/plants) may be all that is necessary.

 There are different ways you could approach this staging and styling if you are selling your home, or thinking of doing so.
 You can either do it yourself by heading down to your local DIY shop.
-You could also ask for an opinion be it through a professional or a friend who’s taste you like.
+You could also ask for an opinion, perhaps a friend who’s taste you like.
 Getting someone else to walk through your home with a different set of eyes will help a lot and make constructive changes.
 Lastly, you could hire a professional by talking with your estate agent or getting in touch with a local interior designer.

 If you have any queries regarding staging or styling, feel free to contact me below to discuss your thoughts.